 If you’re looking for a relatively inexpensive way to buy a used car, you might just want to consider looking into a salvage car.
-These vehicles, which usually have been damaged to the point where the original owner’s insurance company totaled them out and wrote them off, can be very inexpensive.
+These vehicles, usually have damage to the point where the original owner’s insurance company totals them.
+They can be very inexpensive.

-However, when it comes to buying, restoring and then insuring a salvage car there are some things that you should know well beforehand.
+However, when it comes to buying, restoring, and then insuring a salvage car there are some things you should know.
 Here are some tips on how to deal with salvage vehicles.

 Finding a Salvage Car Will Mean Attending an Auction

-By and large, salvage cars are not available at your local used car lot.
+Salvage cars are not available at your local car lot.
 First, salvage vehicles are not legally drivable – even if the damage they sustained didn’t result in any debilitating mechanical problems – and second, the majority of salvage cars are sold by insurers at auction.

-However, you don’t necessarily have to show up in person at the next used car auction that’s open to the public in your area if you’re looking for a salvage car.
+However, you don’t necessarily have to show up in person at the next public car auction in your area.
 You can simply find an online car auction website, register with the site, and bid remotely.
 This is often a good choice for those who don’t have the time or inclination to subject themselves to the in-person auction experience.

-Just be aware that however you buy a salvage vehicle, you’ll have to budget extra for transportation costs as no car with a “salvage” title is permitted back on the road without being repaired first.
+Just be aware that however you buy a salvage vehicle, you’ll have to budget extra for transportation costs.
+No salvage title is back on the road until after repairs.

 Putting the Pieces Back Together